With a summit at 2,501 meters it earns a top 10 spot in the list of highest paved passes in Europe and it is the highest paved pass in Switzerland.

 Santa Maria

-With an average grade of 8.6% it’s far from easy, but it’s a steady climb, with beautiful views and it is not too busy with motorized traffic.
+With an average grade of 8.6% over the 13.3 kilometers it’s far from easy, but it’s a steady climb, with beautiful views and it is not too busy with motorized traffic.

 The steepest part is actually right at the start, where, after a series of hairpins, you will be rewarded with stunning views of the Müstair valley with Santa Maria in it.

-However, the entire pass has been paved since, so this problem does no longer exist…
+There used to be an unpaved section in the middle, but the entire pass has been paved somewhere after 2011, so this problem does no longer exist…

 Just past the summit, you’ll end up on the Stelvio – you can then climb the final, difficult, kilometers up to the summit of that, or descend to Bormio.